vapaee/cards-and-tokens-white-paper/README.md

 ## Content cleaning and categorization

 When you have a centraliced platform like facebook os youtube, you will face specific rules that you must follow and there will be a police to hunt you down if you don't.
 But in decentrliced systems like Steemit we don't have that kind of content depuration.
 Instead we have auto-proclamed depurators with a lot of power (whales) imposing their will and their ethics.
-But the platforma was not thoght with this mind, there's no written rules for that.
+But the platfor was not thoght with this mind, there's no written rules for that.

 Cards & Tokens dedicates a complete submodule to solve this cleaning and categorization problem, which involves a subeconomy with services and rewards, reaching a consensus over content depuration.